Jonathan-Treloggen/The_Tech_Academy_Basic_C-Sharp_Projects/README.md

 <h3>21 Game</h3>
 This was a console application of the card game 21.
 I coded a multi class library that could
 <br>
-be referenced in multiple casino games, as well as the game 21, which I was worked on.
-Coded
+be referenced in other casino games, beside the game 21.
+Coded it entirely in C#.
+The
 <br>
-it entirely in C#.
-The assignment started out complex, but by the time it was finished I
+assignment started out complex, but by the time it was finished I understanding the ins
 <br>
-understanding the ins and outs of this program.
+and outs of this program.